Tack-Tau/MatGen4vaspflow/binary_electride/README.md

 - ...
 - Li10N10 (20 atoms)

-The `STRUCTURES_PER_COMP` parameter is distributed evenly across all supercell sizes.

 ## Troubleshooting

 ### GPU Memory Issues
-If you encounter OOM errors, reduce `STRUCTURES_PER_COMP` in the generation script.
+If you encounter OOM errors, reduce `STRUCTURES_PER_ATOM` in the generation script.

 ### Job Timeout
 Use `submit_parallel_jobs.sh` to split the work across multiple jobs, each processing fewer compositions.